daormar/debasher/doc/design_doc_resident.md

 pacing and no frozen reference run at all.
 The second is what is described above.

-**Status (2026-09-22): the reference program and its no-failure baseline are built and tested; the kill/relaunch driver is not.**
+**Status (2026-09-22): the reference program, the no-failure baseline and a single-node-kill driver are built and tested; several nodes at once, adjacent pairs, killing during an open round, and the G8-error exception are not.**
-`test/engine/debasher_chaos_ref.sh` is the reference program: `fanin` (the fan-in node) reads `ext`, fed from outside the program (`EXTERNAL_PORTS`), and `loop_in`, fed by `loop`, which simply echoes back to `fanin` whatever `fanin` sends it on `to_loop`, closing a 2-node cycle; on every message, from either port, `fanin` forwards a copy to `sink`, tagged with the port it arrived on, which is what makes `sink`'s own input log double as the run's trace: G5's dedup already happens before a record is ever logged, so reading that log directly gives the exact, ordered, once-only sequence the criterion above needs, without any bookkeeping of its own. `fanin` is the program's only initiator, triggered through the `Supervisor`'s manual trigger channel, fed from outside. `test/engine/test_chaos.py` (skipped unless `DEBASHER_RUN_CHAOS_TEST` is set, since it is slow and, once the driver below exists, disruptive on purpose: real `debasher_exec`, no mocks) has one test so far, the "run once with no failures" step: 20 messages through `ext`, a `start_snapshot` and a `shutdown` in the middle of the run, and the resulting trace checked against the criterion above.
-Not built yet: killing random nodes at random moments (including several at once, adjacent pairs, and moments in which a round is open), the bookkeeping of when each node was killed and relaunched, and recognizing the G8-error exception.
+`test/engine/debasher_chaos_ref.sh` is the reference program: `fanin` (the fan-in node) reads `ext`, fed from outside the program (`EXTERNAL_PORTS`), and `loop_in`, fed by `loop`, which simply echoes back to `fanin` whatever `fanin` sends it on `to_loop`, closing a 2-node cycle; on every message, from either port, `fanin` forwards a copy to `sink`, tagged with the port it arrived on, which is what makes `sink`'s own input log double as the run's
+trace: G5's dedup already happens before a record is ever logged, so reading that log gives the exact, ordered, once-only sequence the criterion above needs, without any bookkeeping of its own. `fanin` is the program's only initiator, triggered through the `Supervisor`'s manual trigger channel, fed from outside.

+`test/engine/test_chaos.py` (skipped unless `DEBASHER_RUN_CHAOS_TEST` is set,
+since it is slow and disruptive on purpose: real `debasher_exec`, no mocks) has two pieces so far.
+The "run once with no failures" step: 20 messages through `ext`, a `start_snapshot` and a `shutdown` in the middle of the run, the resulting trace checked against the criterion above.
+And a first kill/relaunch piece, ten repeats of killing exactly one of `fanin`, `loop` or `sink` at one random moment while 60 messages flow through `ext` on a steady beat, alongside a periodic `start_snapshot`: the only shape that cannot touch the Contract's "both endpoints of a channel crashed" limit, since a lone kill always leaves every channel's other endpoint alive to hold it open, so every repeat's trace must match the criterion exactly, with no G8 exception expected. `sink`'s own trace is read by tailing its input log continuously from before anything is sent, not by reading the log directory once after the run: a checkpoint `sink`'s own relaunched incarnation takes right after replaying its pre-crash log already covers everything in it, so pruning (see "Log structure and record format") deletes that pre-crash segment no matter how high `CHECKPOINT_RETENTION` is set, since retention counts an incarnation's own epochs, not history from before a crash it never checkpointed itself; tailing from the start captures every record in memory well before any later pruning could remove it from disk.
+An external writer across a crash of `fanin` needs the same kind of care for a different reason: verified with a standalone fifo, not assumed, that a write attempted while the reader is down always fails at once with no partial write (every payload here is far under `PIPE_BUF`) and succeeds cleanly once retried on that same, still-open fd after the reader comes back, but a value already buffered, unread, when the reader dies is only safe for as long as some fd, anyone's, stays open on that fifo: closing and reopening a fresh one per message loses it the instant the fifo has zero open fds, even for a moment.

+Killing this way also turned up a real, unrelated engine gap during ordinary shutdown, with no crash involved: see the new Conformance status entry above, "G2 is violated during an ordered shutdown when a downstream node has only one pending port".
+Not fixed yet, so the kill/relaunch tests wait for the pipeline to settle before asking for a `shutdown`, to keep validating what they are actually meant to validate (recovery from a kill) without also tripping that separate, already-recorded bug.

+Not built yet: killing several nodes at once, an adjacent pair specifically (the only pairs that can touch the "both endpoints of a channel crashed" limit), killing during an open round, the bookkeeping of when each node was killed and relaunched, and recognizing the G8-error exception.

 Besides it, each guarantee gets its own focused end-to-end test, written in the